skip to main content

 2. HCPSS students who do not meet the eligibility requirements, or exceed the registration course limit, may enroll in additional approved courses with an online learning provider under a separate agreement that requires the parent to pay any tuition or course fees.

 3. Fees for supplemental courses are non-refundable unless otherwise specified in the fee schedule.
-The schedule will include options for tuition reduction based on student circumstance.
+The fee schedule will include options for tuition reduction based on student circumstances.

 V. Curriculum Review, Design and Development